CyberDem0n/pg_streampack/README.md

 =============

-`pg_streampack` is a PostgreSQL module that compresses replication streams using lz4 before sending them over the network.
+`pg_streampack` is a PostgreSQL module that compresses replication streams using ZSTD or LZ4 before sending them over the network.
 It reduces bandwidth usage between primary and standby servers, which is especially useful over slow or costly connections.

 Features
 --------

-- Transparent lz4 compression for replication streams
+- Transparent compression for replication streams
-- Uses streaming (dictionary) LZ4 compression to obtain better compression ratios across sequential WAL traffic
+- Uses streaming compression to obtain better compression ratios across sequential WAL traffic
 - Minimal configuration changes for existing replication setups
 - Works with streaming replication (physical and logical)
 - Unmodified clients that do **not** request compression continue to operate normally